openmpf/openmpf.github.io/docs/docs/CPP-Batch-Component-API.md

 In OpenMPF, a **component** is a plugin that receives jobs (containing media), processes that  media, and returns results.

-The OpenMPF Batch Component API currently supports the development of **detection components**, which are used detect objects in image, video, audio, or other (generic) files that reside on disk.
+The OpenMPF Batch Component API currently supports the development of **detection components**, which are used to detect objects in image, video, audio, or other (generic) files that reside on disk.

 Using this API, detection components can be built to provide: